moccaram/mcmcsae/README.md

 - **Plots and Results**: Make sure that the plot outputs are visible in your local R environment.
 You may also want to save them using `ggsave()` for sharing.

 Let me know if you'd like further modifications!

+# Subnational Mortality Rate Estimation and Smoothing

+This repository contains the R code for performing subnational-level mortality rate estimation and temporal smoothing using data from the Bangladesh Demographic and Health Surveys (BDHS).
+The analysis applies the INLA (Integrated Nested Laplace Approximation) method to generate smoothed estimates and visualizes temporal random effects at the subnational level.

+## Prerequisites

+Before running the script, you need to install the following R packages:

+- `INLA` for Bayesian spatial modeling (INLA model fitting)
+- `ggplot2` for data visualization
+- `dplyr` for data manipulation

+You can install these packages by running the following commands in R:

+r
+install.packages("INLA")
+install.packages("ggplot2")
+install.packages("dplyr")